 So begins one of the most awesome werewolf movies ever made.
 At turns funny, horrifying, genuinely scary, and sexy, John Landis' AN AMERICAN WEREWOLF IN LONDON remains a milestone achievement in werewolf movies.
 The only other one that comes close is THE HOWLING, and both were made in the early 1980s.
 No one else has even come close to making any Werewolf movie this amazing and startling.

 David was unconscious in the hospital for three weeks, healing.
 He is told that he and his friend, Jack, were attacked by a homicidal lunatic.
 Jack is dead.
 David's physician, Dr. Hirsch (John Woodvine: THE DEVILS) is disbelieving when David tells him that they weren't attacked by a lunatic, but by a wolf: A monster.

 Landis followed the old Hammer Films formula of pacing a story and it works marvelously here.

-As David tries to come to terms with his friend's death, an affectionate relationship begins between him and his nurse, Alex Price (Jenny Agutter: EQUUS, DOMINIQUE).
+As David tries to come to terms with his friend's death, an affectionate relationship begins between him and his nurse, Alex Price (Jenny Agutter: EQUUS, LOGAN'S RUN, DOMINIQUE).

-Then David starts having nightmares while awake.
+Then David has nightmares while he's awake.
 His friend Jack comes to visit but worse, Jack is torn up and rotting.
 Jack is dead but he can't rest until the bloodline of the werewolf is broken, and David is now that bloodline.

 Writer and Director John Landis created his masterpiece of Horror Thriller here and if you've never seen AN AMERICAN WEREWOLF IN LONDON, you are going to love it.